-Biblical historian, Alfred Edersheim, suggests Migdal Eder— located on the northern outskirts of Bethlehem—was a watchtower used for the protection of temple flocks!
+Bible historian Alfred Edersheim suggests Migdal Eder— located on the northern outskirts of Bethlehem—was a watchtower used for the protection of temple flocks!
 (2)

-Although the actual location is unknown, some scholars believe Migdal Eder was a short distance from the main road linking Jerusalem to Bethlehem.
+The precise location is unknown; however, some scholars believe Migdal Eder was a short distance from the main road linking Jerusalem to Bethlehem.
 Today, it is called the “Old Hebron Road” entering Bethlehem from the northeast.

 THE NEW TESTAMENT NARRATIVE